 If you're the energetic type, these areas provide plenty of recreational activities to get the heart racing.
 Or, kick back and relax, and simply take in the beauty and tranquillity.

 Christchurch's inner city park

-Sprawling Hagley Park sits at the heart of Christchurch - the third largest city park in the world.
+Sprawling Hagley Park sits at the heart of Christchurch.
 The park offers vast green spaces, dotted with century-old trees, and stunning floral shows in springtime.
 Walk, run or cycle its pathways, or take on the fitness circuit.

 Riccarton Bush & Ilam Homestead Gardens